SMB Innovation Program FAQs

 - Do those products, features, or services have to integrate with Constant Contact’s current products?

 - They certainly can, but integrating with our current product suite is not a requirement of participating in the program.

-- What does Constant Contact hope to gain from the SMB InnoLoft and the Innovation Program?
+- What does Constant Contact gain from the SMB InnoLoft and the Innovation Program?

 - This program is an exciting extension of Constant Constant’s goal to drive innovation that helps small businesses succeed.
-Our internal team of innovators and developers will have a new place to collaborate and test ideas that create new value for our customers while also helping like-minded startups determine market fit and achieve scale.
-Ultimately, small businesses will benefit from new technologies that will help them grow their business and being a part of that effort is a real win for Constant Contact.
+Our internal team of innovators and developers has a new place to collaborate and test ideas that create added value for our customers while also helping like-‐minded startups determine market fit and achieve scale.
+Ultimately, small businesses benefit from new technologies that will help them grow their business and being a part of that effort is a real win for Constant Contact.